Public service managers' return-to-workplace guide outlines plan to return public employees to government offices

 If the plan now being discussed in the Alberta Public Service to reopen government offices goes ahead as expected, the only exceptions would be employees who can't return because of specific medical concerns.

-While the guide does not state the dates for the planned return to work, it assures managers "we will follow the advice of the Chief Medical Officer of Health."
+While the guide does not state the dates for the planned return to work, it assures managers "we will follow the advice of the chief medical officer of health."

 "In alignment with the Alberta Relaunch Strategy, GoA employees will return in a staggered approach," the guide says.
 "Department plans have been created to meet each group's unique needs and detail which employees will return in each phase."